 In my experience, the manuka honey wound gel draws out the pus in my wounds almost completely when covered with gauze and medical tape.
 This is one of the most important parts of the process for me because as my wounds drain, the amount of pain that I am in decreases substantially.
 Prior to using the wound gel, my pain is often around an 8 and after the gel has worked its’ magic, I am down to less than a 4.
 Plus, I find that my wounds don’t scar as bad as they heal which is helpful when they are located in places that may not always be hidden.

-I choose products that work best for my lifestyle
+Choosing products that work best for my lifestyle and managing HS

 After actively managing my HS over the past few years, I have noticed that I have an allergy to the adhesives used in traditional band-aid types of products.
 So, this meant that I was not willing to purchase the manuka honey bandages, but these could be a much easier option for those who are not sensitive to adhesives.
 Additionally, I found the wound healing gel to be a more economical product as I could get more uses out of this type of product because a little goes a long way.
 With the bandages, I would likely have to change them more often which would mean I would buy more in the long run.
 On the other hand, traditional bandages may be better to use in certain situations because they typically don’t move around as easily and may benefit those with a more active lifestyle.